synchu/DirSizeListing/README.md

 Feel free to comment/contribute.

+## Gotcha

+Certainly, enumerating files and sized via the MFT would yield much faster results, but would definitely require more time for development and testing, which I can't spare at the moment.
+This utility runs in the background while I am doing something else and comes with results are just ok for the purpose.

 ## Building the solution
 Simply clone the repository, then open and build the solution in Visual Studio.